-Leaving my language behind, I entered the labyrinth.
-Its streets were narrow, old and crowded with small fruit-colored buildings made of mud and stone.
-Dogs spoke in tongues and birds, following an alien gyroscope, flew downward into a cloudy underworld.
-Saints loitered in shadows making deals with passers-by.
-I was greeted by a cockroach who kindly explained their price, plastic flowers and bottled flame.
-I could see within the wicker shadows of their tiny huts, each saint stood stoic and faithful before their candles and the litter of past offerings; blackened, shattered glass and dusty clods of petals and wax.
-But at the hour any nearby church bell rang, they winced in their solitude.
-I asked the cockroach if anyone else was in the business.
-The dogs, she answered, adding that I best consider carefully before choosing among them.
-Before I could ask anything else she scuttled off, disappearing into the crack of a flame red wall.
+Leaving my language behind, I enter the labyrinth.
+Its streets are narrow and old and crowded with small fruit-colored buildings made of mud and stone.
+Here dogs speak in tongues and saints make deals with passers-by.
+I am greeted by a cockroach who kindly explains their price, plastic flowers and bottled flame.
+I see within the wicker shadows of their tiny huts how each saint stands stoic and faithful before their candles and the litter of past offerings; blackened, shattered glass and dusty clods of petals and wax but, at the hour the church bells ring, they wince in their solitude.
+I ask the cockroach if anyone else is in the business.
+The dogs, she answers, adding that I best consider carefully before choosing among them.
+Before I can ask more she scuttles off, disappearing into the crack of a flame red wall.